anshul-17/Iris_Prediction_with_gui/README.md

 # Iris_Prediction_with_gui

+#download csv file and .ipny file upload that file in jupyter and then run
-install all the Important libraries
+#install all the Important libraries
-Upload the dataset in the Jupyter notebook then this code will work i have attached the data and you can download that from Kaggle
+#Upload the dataset in the Jupyter notebook
+#then this code will work
+#I have attached the data and you can download that from Kaggle